Managing content sets

 Because the Content pages have descriptions of the sensors, packages, saved questions, and filter groups, you might find it helpful to use the Content pages for moving content to familiarize yourself with the content first.
 For example, when you select one or more sensors in the Content > Sensors page, the Move to Content Set button appears above the table.
 You can also move content through the Content Set drop-down list when modifying content (see Specify a content set when you create or edit content).
 You can move content between content sets for which you have write permission.
 Users with the

 When creating or editing content, you use a drop-down list to select the associated content set.
 The Content Set drop-down list includes only the content sets for which you have write permission.
-The following example shows the drop-down list for a sensor (go to Console > Content > Sensors and click New Sensor).
+The following example shows the drop-down list for a sensor (go to Administration > Content > Sensors and click New Sensor).

 When modifying or troubleshooting the RBAC configuration of your Tanium deployment, it is useful to know which roles or users or user groups currently have permissions to access different types of content in a content set.